eternitylol/eternity-wiki/index.md

 <span style="color:green">Proxy Hosts Switch</span>

-Press enable/disable for it to change/unchange hosts file to the proxy/original
+Press enable hosts/disable hosts for it to change/unchange hosts file to the proxy/original

+<span style="color:green">Proxy Manager</span>

+Press start proxy/stop proxy for it to start/stop proxy

+<span style="color:green">Unbanner</span>

+Change MAC -Changes your Mac address, please do not click this button if you don't know you are doing Delete Reg -Deletes something in regedit eternity updeitink ka tiksliai

+### Info tab

+You can't click anything here.